Inclusion

 An ELSA is an Emotional Literacy Support Assistant.
 A teaching assistant who has received additional training and has experience of working with children.
 ELSA’s are trained and regularly supervised by the Educational Psychologist in the local area.
 An ELSA Is a warm and caring person who wants to help your child feel happy in school.
 The aim is to help try and remove barriers to learning and to have happy children in school and at home.
 An ELSA can help with self-esteem, social skills, emotions, anxiety, relaxation techniques and more.

-Please talk to the class teacher if you have concerns about your child and feel they may need some support from Ms Zia our ELSA.
+Please talk to the class teacher if you have concerns about your child and feel they may need some support from Mrs Alex Hemming, our ELSA.